pyth-network/pyth-gitbook/consumers/solana.md

 The [Blockdaemon pyth-go](https://github.com/Blockdaemon/pyth-go) client can be used to consume Pyth prices inside your off-chain Go programs.
 {% endtab %}
 {% endtabs %}

+## Price Feeds

+All the price feeds available on Solana are listed on the [pyth.network website](https://pyth.network/markets/).
+To consume a price feed, you need to look up the price feed ID for the symbol you're interested in.
+For Solana, this corresponds to the price account for that symbol.

+As an example, to find the price feed ID for BTC/USD in Devnet:

+- Go to the [pyth.network](https://pyth.network/markets/) page for the product: https://pyth.network/markets/?cluster=devnet#Crypto.BTC/USD.
+Ensure that the correct network is selected.
+- Find the "Price" box on the lower right section of the page, under the "Price Components" section.
+The base58-encoded price account key will be listed immediately under the "Price" heading.
+For BTC/USD in Devnet this is `HovQMDrbAgAYPCmHVSrezcSmkMtXSSUsLDFANExrZh2J`.
+This is the price feed ID.